 Mr. Bove says that the Fed’s quantitative easing policies, and the onerous requirements of Dodd-Frank, have constricted bank lending.
 In a recent report to clients, he points out that banks’ net interest margins peaked in the first quarter of 2010 and have been on the decline since.
 Under the newly announced Operation Twist, the yield curve will flatten, further wringing out bank profitability.

 Possible damage to bank earnings was one of the concerns that led Dallas Federal Reserve Bank president Richard Fisher to vote against the program.
 Along with Mr. Fisher, Mr. Bove is skeptical of the plan’s success.
 Who, he asks, will make 30-year loans at historically low rates – below 4 percent today – when the latest CPI number was nearly 4 percent?
+There’s simply less incentive to lend long if you’re getting a lower price for it.
 As Mr. Obama might say, it is a matter of simple math.
 If you lower the price of something – even long-term credit – you’ll get less of it.

 More problematic, Mr. Bove suggests that bringing down long-term versus short-term rates will encourage speculative short-lived bets over multiyear investment.
 He has a point.